bakpakin/Fennel/setup.md

 Downloading the `fennel` script allows you to place the script in convenient locations for running Fennel code.

-This method assumes you have Lua 5.1, 5.2, 5.3, or LuaJIT installed on your system.
+This method assumes you have Lua 5.1, 5.2, 5.3, 5.4, or LuaJIT
+installed on your system.

-This method requires you to manually update the `fennel` script, as the script itself is associated with a version of Fennel.
+This method requires you to manually update the `fennel` script when you want to use a newer version that has come out.

 ### To download the fennel script